 1915-20: Various schools.

-1928: Anthony-Sylvester applies to study Geography at Verona University, but fails to sit the entry examination as he becomes lost for several days in the unfamiliar city.
+1928: Ezra-Sylvester applies to study Geography at Verona University, but fails to sit the entry examination as he becomes lost for several days in the unfamiliar city.

 ‘…my brother, he disappeared for a weekend in Verona.
 A weekend!
 Mama was frantic.
 Myself, I figured that he was chasing the skirts, the sophisticates, the city girls!
 Ah, how could I blame him!
 We had tired of the rough, country girls.
 By this time Fiovana, well, let me put it this way, we had baked that particular ciliegia torte! (cherry cake).
-As it turned out, Anthony-Sylvester was actually just hopelessly lost…’
+As it turned out he was just hopelessly lost…’

-Sylvester-Anthony joins his uncle’s ice cream restaurant, Francko’s, in Fioricci, as a dishwasher.
-During his time here he begins to learn the Ferrara ice cream recipes.
+Ezra-Sylvester joins his uncle’s ice cream restaurant, Francko’s, in Fioricci, as a dishwasher.
+During his time here he begins to learn the Maas ice cream recipes.
 His brother joins him later that winter.
 ‘Francko’s’ ice cream parlour becomes a well known meeting place for stars of stage and screen as well as politicians.
 Benito Mussolini was a regular customer, visiting whenever he was in the area.

 ‘…Bennie, for he was this to me, was a big fan of the almond & raspberry knickerbocker.
 He would often eat two all the while signing this and that document.’